-Larch originates from Siberia where the weather is extremely cold.
-The trees are very slow growing making the timber dense and tight grained with minimal knots.
-These characteristics make Larch perfect for external cladding, fencing as well as other features like joinery,
+Our home grown Larch originates from Britain.
+The trees used are from managed woodlands, making this timber a eco friendly choice.
+These characteristics make Larch perfect for external cladding, fencing as well as other features like joinery, decking, and flooring.

 Larch is not as vulnerable to knocks, scrapes and scratches.
 This is an important aspect for fencing as it will mean your boundary will be robust and stand the test of time.
-You can expect your Larch to last between 30 and 50 years.
-If you compare this to standard treated soft wood fencing you can see that Siberian Larch really is a great option.
+If you compare this to standard treated soft wood fencing you can see that home grown Larch really is a great option.

-Even spread of knots but areas of clear timber.
+Even spread of knots but areas of clear timber, knots permitted.

-Sound tight (live / intergrown) knots typically under 25mm diameter, though some may exceed this.
+Sound tight (live / intergrown) knots typically under 20mm diameter, though some may occasionally exceed this.

-Average of two knots per metre over total length of material excluding pin knots.
+Average of three knots per metre over total length of material excluding pin knots.

 Compression wood permied within grade – occasional.

 Deformation permitted within grade – Boards with minor curvature and twisting permitted within grade.